Thursday, October 31, 2024

 Well after the major faux pas on my last post, I quit birding and switched to bugs.
 Just kidding.
 But lately I have been entering a lot of stuff into iNaturalist and trying to extend my expertise into the insect world.
 I have found native bees and tiger beetles to be a fun challege.
 So I've let my birding lapse a bit.

 But a few days a go I ran up to Salineno and Falcon Reservoir to check the bugs up there and while looking for tiger beetles along the lake shore my attention was drawn to a flock of Forster's Terns.
 I was hoping to find a Common Tern but they were all Forster's.
 There were also a few Laughing Gulls and what seemed to be a pale gull.
 I figured it was probably a Ring-billed and fired a few shots with the camera.
 What's up with the big beak?
 Was it carrying a fish?
 I looked through the binocs and realized it was an immature Black Skimmer.
 That's a really good bird up there away from the coast.
 I was on the Zapata County side past the boat launch and so it was a new bird for the county list.
-It looped around a bit a may have crossed into Starr County but I'm not sure.
+It looped around a bit and may have crossed into Starr County but I'm not sure.
 Anyway it landed a ways up the shoreling so I walked up and god photos.

 Here are some of the Forster's Terns.